 NordPass is free to use for one device at a time.

-Premium: The cost is $4.99 per month, and the one year plan is $35.88 and the two-year plan is $59.76.
+Premium: The cost is $4.99 per month, and the one-year plan is $35.88 and the two-year plan is $59.76.
 This lets the user access passwords on six devices and share items.
-It also has a free 7-day trial period, which we recommend to try before committing to a plan.
+It also has a free 7-day trial period, which we recommend trying before committing to a plan.

 NordPass and NordVPN can be purchased on a three-year plan for $125.64, which is $3.49 per month.

 - Supported Platforms: Mac, Windows, iOS, Android, Cloud, SaaS, and Web